Mathématique: Chapter 58

 He made the second pass through the cantabile.

 “And who’s granted this kind of afterlife, hmm?”
-He murmured as he began his third pass through the crushingly beautiful central theme.
+He murmured, as he began his third pass through the crushingly beautiful central theme.

-There was no answer.
-But he could feel her there with him, somehow, through the Beethoven.
+But he felt her there with him, somehow, through the Beethoven.
+Felt her spectral company.

 The piece ended.